rnunez80/volto-advanced-variations/README.md

 Based on [codesyntax/volto-listingadvanced-variation](https://github.com/codesyntax/volto-listingadvanced-variation) this addon add events options including dates times and location, displaying this listing or search as a carousel/slider or image gallery.

+NEW in 0.5.0 Volto-light-theme support and Background image URL correction

+0.4.0: Added show Creator/Author support and option.

-NEW in 0.2.0: Added event recurrence support and option. if enable the event will show the future recurrence of the events and will overwrite the order of the items.
+0.2.0: Added event recurrence support and option. if enable the event will show the future recurrence of the events and will overwrite the order of the items.
 ### Listing options

 A example of Listing options Sidebar, it look like the following capture: